mikerudge/user-stories-as-code/docs/docs/CRUDStories/create-a-permission.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---

 # Create a Permission

+A permission is used to give the generator more clues about the user types, and what each user is allowed to do.

-UserTypes can also be given default permissions, for example our admin user type should be able to `create` `read` `update` and `delete` everything in the project so lets add that in.
+UserTypes can be given default permissions, for example our admin user type should be able to `create` `read` `update` and `delete` everything in the project so lets add that in.

 ```typescript
 const adminReadPermission = new Permission({ userType: admin, actions: ['read'], can: true });